Free resources

 Advanced

-Section 32 Settlements
+Section 32 settlements

 Advanced

-Video Library
+Video library

-Short, clear video tutorials that walk you through the most important concepts in NYS workers' compensation.
+Walk through the most important concepts in NYS workers' compensation.

-What Is Schedule Loss of Use?
+What is Schedule Loss of Use?

 A 5-minute overview of how SLU works, which body parts qualify, and what determines your award amount.